zlj-zz/pprint/README.md

 - `pprint.pprint(obj, indent?, width?, depth?)`

-  Print the formatted representation of object to stream with a trailing newline.
+  Print the formatted representation of object with color to stream with a trailing newline.

   _indent_: indent of each level